 Because the substitutions are simple string replacements done in the browser, generation is instant and entirely local.

-- Keep the company name and email placeholders consistent so the demo reads as one coherent document.
+Keep the company name and contact email consistent across all clauses so the document reads as one coherent piece rather than a patchwork.